openshift/cluster-samples-operator/README.md

 Samples Operator will come up as `Removed` for a disconnected OCP install.
 If you choose to change it to `Managed`, override the registry to a mirror registry available in your disconnected environment, you can use this `ConfigMap` as a reference for which images need to be mirrored for your `ImageStreams` of interest to properly import.

+# IPv6

+Samples Operator will bootstrap as `Removed` if it detects it is running on ipv6, since at last check, `registry.redhat.io` does not support ipv6.

 # Troubleshooting